 - Click STYLE THIS ANALYSIS to style your data to get a better sense of the predictions.

-From the STYLE tab of the Per Capita Income Trends layer, click the COLOR to open the color picker.
-The SOLID tab is selected by default.
+From the STYLE tab of the Per Capita Income Trends layer, click the By value option for POLYGON COLOR.

 A default color scheme is applied.
 From the output of this analysis, it is clear that the states on the pinker end of the color scheme are among the more likely to increase in per capita income.
 On closer inspection, this is likely due to many of these states being in the lowest quartile in per capita income, so are most likely to have upward movement.

 Add Widgets and Pop-up Information Windows